Kingxukai/linux/Documentation/admin-guide/blockdev/zram.rst

 		echo 1 > /sys/block/zram0/reset
 		echo 1 > /sys/block/zram1/reset

-	This frees all the memory allocated for the given device and resets the disksize to zero.
-You must set the disksize again before reusing the device.
+	This frees all the woke memory allocated for the woke given device and resets the woke disksize to zero.
+You must set the woke disksize again before reusing the woke device.

 Optional Feature
 ================